 Newport is one of my favorite New England seaside towns full of shops, restaurants and charm.
 It carries the storied history of the upper class of New England, including the Vanderbilt and Kennedys.
 You will find farms, cliffs looming, vineyards and plenty of romance.
 It is located on Aquidneck Island and is now a cruise stop.
 When my husband and I want to reconnect, we head out for a romantic day in Newport Rhode Island.
+Are you wondering what to do in Newport, Rhode Island.
 Here are some of my favorite ways to spend time together in this historic town.

 - 1 History of Newport

 - 2 Here are a couple of my top things to do in Newport RI:

 - 2.1 Fort Adams

 - 2.2 The Mansions of Newport, Rhode Island